gbdk-2020/gbdk-2020/docs/pages/04_coding_guidelines.md

   - Use 8-bit values as much as possible.
 They will be much more efficient and compact than 16 and 32 bit types.

-  - Prefer unsigned variables to signed ones: The code generated will be generally more efficient, espacially when comparing two values.
+  - Prefer unsigned variables to signed ones: The code generated will be generally more efficient, especially when comparing two values.

   - Use explicit types so you always know the size of your variables. `INT8, UINT8, INT16, UINT16, INT32, UINT32` or `BYTE, UBYTE, WORD, UWORD, LWORD, ULWORD`.
   Types are defined in @ref asm/types.h and @ref asm/gbz80/types.h